BogdanCatalin-Iacob/Mountain-Hiker/README.md

 The purpose of this Page is to fulfill user stories:
 > As a Returning user, I want to contact the organisation so I can request more information.<br>
 > As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

+The Events Page will contain several upcoming events for users to choose from.
+The purpose of these events is to fullfill user stories:
+> As a Frequent User, I want to check to see if there are any newly added events.

+The 404.html error page will appear in case the page users are looking for cannot be found.
+It has an error message to let users know something went wrong and a button linked to the home page index.html.
+> This let users know they are still on the same website but the page cannot be loaded and they save the option to go back to the home page.

+Icon in the browser tab made with Favicon will be the same for all the pages.
+> This let users know they are on the same website.

 -   ### Design
     -   #### Colour Scheme